This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Harvesting Herbs for Best Flavor

-Harvest in the morning, after dew dries, for peak essential oils.
+- Harvest in the morning for peak flavor

-Use sharp scissors and snip above leaf nodes.
+- Use sharp scissors to snip above leaf nodes

 Regular Pruning for Growth